DanielReddJones/whoisthisjoker.com/content/post/aol-gold.md

 ![these are some seriously boomer games](/images/desktop_gold/10-games.png)

 I played Chess, but that was all that looked remotely interesting.
-During gameplay, I was interrupted by many, many video ads.
+During gameplay, I was interrupted by many many video ads.
 I stopped counting after the 8th one.

 ![Really, right in the middle of my game?](/images/desktop_gold/12-ad-in-middle-of-game.png)